 • Jonathan Daniels was on the job for 47 days, serving when Franklin Roosevelt died in office and staying on shortly thereafter for the transition to Harry Truman.

 • James Brady was shot in an assassination attempt on Ronald Reagan just 69 days into Reagan’s first term.

 • Jake Siewart’s job was over after 112 days when Bill Clinton’s second term ended.

 • Roger Tubby’s job, likewise, came to an end along with the end of Truman’s second term, after 124 days.

 If we wanted, we could add Clinton’s first communications director George Stephanopoulos to the mix—Stephanopoulos regularly, and evasively, handled press briefings even though he wasn’t the official press secretary.
 He was pulled from the podium after 138 days to make way for Clinton’s first actual press secretary, Dee Dee Myers.

-With so much uncertainty swirling around Spicer’s—not to mention his boss’s—future, it will be remarkable if he survives on the job as long as Myers, who lasted 702 days.
-Likewise, President Barack Obama’s first spokesman, Robert Gibbs lasted 753 days while George W. Bush’s first press secretary Ari Fleischer stayed put for 902 days.
+Spicer, of course, didn’t come close to surviving as long on the job as Myers, who served for 702 days.
+Likewise, President Barack Obama’s first spokesman, Robert Gibbs, lasted 753 days, while George W. Bush’s first press secretary, Ari Fleischer, stayed put for 902 days.

 The record for longest-serving press secretary?
 That title is held by Stephen Early, Roosevelt’s first spokesman, and is now legally impossible to break—Early fielded press questions for nearly all of Roosevelt’s three terms, or 4,400 days.